 - How did the contribution make you feel?
 How did it make others around you feel?
 How did it make the beneficiaries feel?

 - What did you learn?

 Located just west of Tallahassee, Florida State University is a suburban public university that hosts over 41,000 students on its campus.
-FSU boasts a top 40 ranking among public universities in the United States and offers its students a wide selection of 351 programs, including 107 undergraduate majors across various disciplines.
+FSU ranks #33 among public universities in the United States and #81 on USNews and World Report’s National University rankings.
+FSU offers its students a wide selection of 351 programs, including 107 undergraduate majors across various disciplines.

 Florida State is well known for its vibrant social scene and its top varsity athletic programs.
 The beloved “Seminoles” have won many Atlantic Coast conferences and national championships.
 The intensity of the football team’s rivalry with the University of Florida’s Gators spreads throughout the entire student body and reaches a climax at the annual Sunshine Showdown.

 Florida State accepts neither the Common Application nor the Universal College Application.
 Instead, prospective candidates are required to complete FSU’s own application online on the school’s website.
 Approximately 56% of applicants gain admission.
 FSU received a record-high of 48,000+ applications in the previous application cycle, but that number is expected to increase even more for the current one.

 Our essay specialists at CollegeVine are here to help you write your essay for Florida State University.

 FSU Application Essay Prompts